Decentralization: History

 Leopold Kohr, author of the 1957 book The Breakdown of Nations – known for its statement "Whenever something is wrong, something is too big" – was a major influence on E. F. Schumacher, author of the 1973 bestseller Small Is Beautiful: A Study of Economics As If People Mattered.
 In the next few years a number of best-selling books promoted decentralization.

 Daniel Bell's The Coming of Post-Industrial Society discussed the need for decentralization and a "comprehensive overhaul of government structure to find the appropriate size and scope of units", as well as the need to detach functions from current state boundaries, creating regions based on functions like water, transport, education and economics which might have "different 'overlays' on the map."
 Alvin Toffler published Future Shock (1970) and The Third Wave (1980).
 Discussing the books in a later interview, Toffler said that industrial-style, centralized, top-down bureaucratic planning would be replaced by a more open, democratic, decentralized style which he called "anticipatory democracy".
 Futurist John Naisbitt's 1982 book "Megatrends" was on The New York Times Best Seller list for more than two years and sold 14 million copies.
 Naisbitt's book outlines 10 "megatrends", the fifth of which is from centralization to decentralization.
 In 1996 David Osborne and Ted Gaebler had a best selling book Reinventing Government proposing decentralist public administration theories which became labeled the "New Public Management".

 Stephen Cummings wrote that decentralization became a "revolutionary megatrend" in the 1980s.
 In 1983 Diana Conyers asked if decentralization was the "latest fashion" in development administration.
 Cornell University's project on Restructuring Local Government states that decentralization refers to the "global trend" of devolving responsibilities to regional or local governments.
 Robert J. Bennett's Decentralization, Intergovernmental Relations and Markets: Towards a Post-Welfare Agenda describes how after World War II governments pursued a centralized "welfarist" policy of entitlements which now has become a "post-welfare" policy of intergovernmental and market-based decentralization.

 In 1983, "Decentralization" was identified as one of the "Ten Key Values" of the Green Movement in the United States.

-According to a 1999 United Nations Development Programme report:
+A 1999 United Nations Development Programme report stated: